Phd-257/100-Days-Of-Coding/README.md

 # Hundred_Days_Of_Code

-Each Day, We Will try to Solve GeeksForGeeks/HackerRank/leetCode Problem
+Each Day, I will be trying to Solve GeeksForGeeks/HackerRank/leetCode Problem
                               or
-try to understande different algo and Data Structure
+try to understand different algorithms and Data Structure

 Topics we will be doing is